About this conference

 (Additional speakers tbc)

 All are invited to attend, and the conference will be of particular interest to researchers, students, policymakers, and members of civil society organisations and NGOs working in the intersecting areas of climate change and health.
-Registrations will open very soon in August 2017!
-This page will be updated at that time with a link to the registration page.
+Click here to register!
+Please note – participants must register in advance to ensure accurate numbers for catering.